Happy End (musical): Production history

 A production at the Pacific Resident Theatre in 2005 garnered a Los Angeles Drama Critics Circle Award for Best Revival of 2005.

 A 2006 production by San Francisco's American Conservatory Theater used the English adaptation by Michael Feingold, and also had a CD cast recording.
 This version was performed off-off-Broadway in New York in 2007.

+A new production will be premiering at Teatro alla Scala in May 2025, starring Wallis Giunta and Markus Werba.

 Despite the poor initial reception of the play, several musical numbers have seen continued popularity, including "Surabaya Johnny", sung by Lillian Holiday and "Bilbao Song".

 Synopsis

 Act 1

 A gang of criminals is hanging out in Bill's Beer Hall, plotting their shakedown of a local pharmacist while waiting for their mysterious female boss named The Fly, and her top tough guy Bill Cracker.
 Bill arrives with a homburg hat—a trophy from Gorilla Baxley, a rival gang leader whom he has just "taken care of".
 The gang rejoices—Bill's Beer Hall will now be the center of crime in Chicago, as great as the original Bill's Beer Hall in Bilbao ("The Bilbao Song") says the Governor which has since gotten very bourgeois and respectable.

 A policeman drops off an old lady who passed out in the street.
 She turns out to be The Fly in disguise, and tells them a big bank job is set for Christmas Eve, two days away.
 The Fly is angry that Bill murdered Baxley without her consent and signals the gang to kill him.
 The Fly leaves and the gang plots to frame Bill for killing the pharmacist they were planning to shake down.

 A Salvation Army band begins to play out on the street ("Lieutenants of the Lord").
 Sister Lilian (or Lillian) Holiday brings the band inside the bar ("March Ahead"), and begins to try to convert the gang.
 They try to assault her and Bill comes to her rescue.
 When the gang and the band leaves, Lilian stays behind with Bill and tries again to reach him, singing "The Sailors' Tango".

 Brother Hannibal returns with the band and is shocked at Lilian's behavior.
 After finding Bill's gun there, the police burst in and arrest Bill for the murder of the pharmacist in his shop.